What Estate Agents Say

 Energy Efficiency Matters to Modern Buyers

 With energy costs remaining high, the energy performance of a home is an increasingly important factor for buyers.
 A property with a well-insulated extension — rather than one with a draughty polycarbonate structure losing heat — is more attractive.
-Our roofs retain up to 90% of heat and can reduce heating bills by up to 25%, which is a genuine selling point that buyers notice.
+Our roofs achieve a U-value of 0.15 W/m²K — twelve times more thermally efficient than polycarbonate — which is a genuine selling point that buyers notice and that features on Energy Performance Certificates.

 Does It Require Planning Permission?